merenlab/merenlab.org/data/ibd-gut-metabolism/index.md

 * [doi:10.5281/zenodo.7883421](https://doi.org/10.5281/zenodo.7883421): Contigs databases for 338 GTDB genomes.
 * [doi:10.5281/zenodo.7897987](https://doi.org/10.5281/zenodo.7897987): Contigs databases for our assemblies of the gut metagenomes from [Palleja et al. 2018](https://doi.org/10.1038/s41564-018-0257-9).
 * [doi:10.6084/m9.figshare.24042288](https://doi.org/10.6084/m9.figshare.24042288): AGNOSTOS gene clustering and classification data for genes from our assemblies of 330 deeply-sequenced healthy and IBD gut metagenomes.
-* [doi:10.6084/m9.figshare.26038018](https://doi.org/10.6084/m9.figshare.26038018): Datapack for reproducible workflow for validation of our methodology (see [Addendum](#addendum-using-synthetic-metagenomes-to-validate-our-method-of-computing-per-population-copy-numbers)).
+* [doi:10.6084/m9.figshare.26038018](https://doi.org/10.6084/m9.figshare.26038018): Datapack for reproducible workflow for validation of our methodology (see [Addendum 2](#addendum-2-using-synthetic-metagenomes-to-validate-our-method-of-computing-per-population-copy-numbers)).

 </div>